micycle1/PThreading/README.md

 ```

 ### 3. Drawing threads
 After adding a thread to a thread manager it will run immediately; however this does not mean the thread will be drawn into the sketch.
-To do this, call `draw()` on the thread manager:
+To do this, call `draw()` on the thread manager.

 ```
 void draw() {